anu-bdsi/workshop-intro-to-linux/week1_tutorial.md

 To detach your current session, press ```ctrl``` and ```b``` at the same time, then release both, then press ```d```.

+### Listing the sessions you have

+```sh
+tmux ls
+```

 ### Reattach to a session

 To reattach to a session and continue where you left you need to figure out which session you want to attach to first.
 List the currently running sessions by using:

-```sh
-tmux ls
-```

 This will give you a list of running sessions, which in our example should be something like: